Battle of Fayetteville (1862): Aftermath

-During the morning of September 11, Williams discovered that the Union army had left Fayetteville.
-He began a pursuit almost immediately, but was slowed by trees that the Union soldiers had chopped down and placed in the road.
+During the morning of September 11, Williams discovered the Union Army had left Fayetteville.
+He began a pursuit almost immediately, but was slowed by trees the Union soldiers had chopped down and placed in the road.
 At the top of Cotton Hill, Siber was able to see the pursuing Confederate forces.
 He left the 47th Ohio Infantry detachment with some companies from the 37th Ohio Infantry, with two mountain howitzers, to hold off the pursuing forces while the retreat continued.
-By that time, many of the Union soldiers were dumping any gear that might slow down their escape.
+By this time, many of the Union soldiers were dumping any gear that might slow down their escape.
 Fighting at Cotton Hill continued until about noon, and then the Union force escaped to Montgomery's Ferry.
 Lightburn's Second Brigade, commanded by Colonel Samuel A. Gilbert, left a detachment with artillery at Montgomery's Ferry to support Siber's retreat.
 Siber's supply wagons crossed the Kanawha River at that ferry, and joined the Second Brigade on the north side of the river.
 Gilbert's brigade, with Siber's wagons, retreated on the north side of the river toward Charleston, while Siber's brigade retreated down the south side of the river.

 Siber eventually crossed the river at Brownstown (now Marmet, West Virginia) and reunited with the Second Brigade.
-At Charleston, Lightburn's two brigades fought the pursuing Confederate army on September 13 in the Battle of Charleston.
-Lightburn's two brigades escaped from Charleston by burning the suspension bridge over the Elk River.
-Shunning a route along the Kanawha River where he could be intercepted by Jenkins, Lightburn took a road north to Ripley.
+At Charleston, Lightburn's two brigades fought the pursuing Confederate Army on September 13 in the Battle of Charleston.
+His forces escaped from Charleston by burning the suspension bridge over the Elk River.
+Shunning a route along the Kanawha River where he could be intercepted by Confederate cavalry led by Jenkins, Lightburn took a road north to Ripley.
 From there, he marched to Ravenswood, where on September 16 the Union troops crossed the Ohio River to the safety of the state of Ohio.
 Loring remained in Charleston for about 40 days.
 In early October, Cox was promoted to major general and sent back to retake the Kanawha River Valley.
 By the end of October, Union forces retook control of the Kanawha Valley—including Charleston, Gauley Bridge, and Fayetteville.
-Today, the battlefield at Fayetteville is now covered by a modern town.
+Today, the battlefield at Fayetteville is covered by a modern town.
 Fayetteville has historical markers commemorating the 1862 battle and a second battle that occurred in 1863.
-At least one soldier that was killed in the 1862 battle is buried in Fayetteville's Vandalia Cemetery.
+At least one soldier who was killed in the 1862 battle is buried in Fayetteville's Vandalia Cemetery.